Theme

 Acontext is an agent memory layer that stores learnings from agent runs as Markdown skill files.

 The official materials present Acontext as a skill-memory system that captures session messages and task outcomes, distills useful learnings, writes them into human-readable skill files, and lets agents reuse those files through tools such as get_skill and get_skill_file across agent frameworks.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is